-If you’re keen to focus on a long-term writing project but aren’t sure how to fund your work, a fellowship may provide the support you need.
+If you’re keen to focus on a long-term writing project, but you aren’t sure how to fund your work, writing fellowships may provide the support you need.

 Writing fellowships usually consist of funding and space for writers to focus on a creative project rather than the business of supporting themselves.

-The world of writing fellowships can be a dizzying one, but we’ve sifted through the options and found some of the best for poets, fiction writers, nonfiction writers and journalists alike.
+The world of writing fellowships can be dizzying, but we’ve sifted through the options and found some of the best for poets, fiction writers, nonfiction writers and journalists alike.

-Wherever you are in your writing career, you’re bound to find a tempting option or two on this list that could help you pursue your next project.
+Wherever you are in your writing career, you’re bound to find a tempting option or two on this list of writing fellowships that could help you pursue your next project.

-The fellowship is designed for writers who have had “some success, but have not published extensively,” and requires a one- to three-page proposal, including a timeline, three letters of recommendation, a resume and a writing sample under 25 pages.
+The fellowship is designed for writers who have had “some success, but have not published extensively.”
+It requires a one- to three-page proposal, including a timeline, three letters of recommendation, a resume and a writing sample under 25 pages.

 Deadline: Applications are usually due in early January.

-For five emerging poets and five fiction writers, this fellowship is an opportunity to spend seven months at the Fine Arts Work Center at the tip of Cape Cod.
-Fellows are provided with housing and workspace, as well as a modest monthly stipend.
+For 10 emerging poets and 10 fiction writers, this fellowship is an opportunity to spend seven months at the Fine Arts Work Center at the tip of Cape Cod.
+Fellows are provided with housing and workspace, as well as a modest monthly stipend of $750.

 Optional activities with other fellows (including visual arts fellows) offer a chance to bounce ideas off a community of artists, if you’d like.
 Visiting artists and writers are available to fellows throughout the year, as well.
-Fellowships run October through May.
+Writing fellowships run October through April 30.